aws-solutions/streaming-data-solution-for-amazon-kinesis-and-amazon-msk/source/docs/README-MSK.md

 ./kafka-verifiable-producer.sh --bootstrap-server <BootstrapBrokerString> --producer.config <ConfigFile> --topic MyTopic --throughput 100 --max-messages 500
 ```

-> **Note**: For the following patterns, the topic must exist before the stack is launched.
-If it doesn't, Lambda and Kinesis will not be able to process any events.
+> **Note**: For the patterns that use AWS Lambda, the topic must exist before the stack is launched.
+If it doesn't, no events will be processed.

 ### 2nd pattern
 ![pattern-02](msk-lambda.png)